CoderKee/RenowApp/README.md

 - A personal calendar for users to track their schedule
 - Allowing users to write reviews their experience
 - A rating system for users to rate their experience
-- Type matching capability and Price matching capability through filtering
+- Type matching capability
+- Price matching capablity
 - Search function

+**These set of features are tentative**

 ## Design planning